hgvmp/Rocket.Chat.Dark/README.md

 2. `npm run deploy`

 ### Custom additions
-We're using a customized version of 0x1234 theme.
-You will find the source code of the theme inside `/src`, all our CSS customization made over 0x1234 theme is located inside `src/custom.styl`.
+We're using a customized version of [0x0049 Rocket.Chat.Dark theme](https://github.com/0x0049/Rocket.Chat.Dark).
+You will find the source code of the theme inside `/src`, all our CSS customization made over [0x1234 theme](https://github.com/0x0049/Rocket.Chat.Dark) is located inside `src/custom.styl`.

 ### App color settings
 All colors should be set to the defaults.
 I haven't tested with anything but